Thermal Deformations in Super-Eddington Magnetized Neutron Stars: Implications for Continuous Gravitational-Wave Detectability: CGW detectability

-where $f_{\rm GW} = 2 \nu$ is the GW frequency corresponding to a magnetized NS with spin frequency $\nu$, and $d$ is the source distance.
-In this Letter, we suggest that the ellipticity resulting from the temperature-induced asymmetry can be approximately expressed as $\epsilon \simeq 2 \times 10^{-7}\, B_{12} $, where $B_{12}$ is the surface magnetic field strength in units of $10^{12}\, \rm G$.
-We employ Equation~(\ref{eq: strain_2}) to assess the detectability of CGWs from all known ULXPs in Table~\ref{tab: Table_1}.
+For comparison, the ellipticity produced by purely magnetic stresses inside NSs is typically expected to scale as $\epsilon \propto B^2$ for stars with normal (non-superconducting) cores.
+In this class of models, explored for example by \cite{2002PhRvD..66h4025C, 2008MNRAS.385..531H, 2009MNRAS.395.2162L, 2009MNRAS.394.1711H}, the deformation arises from the direct magnetic distortion of the stellar structure and can be understood, at the order-of-magnitude level, as being set by the ratio of the magnetostatic energy to the gravitational binding energy.
+By contrast, the ellipticity obtained in our work is several orders of magnitude larger because the deformation considered here is not generated directly by internal magnetic stresses, but instead arises from magnetically regulated thermal asymmetries associated with super-Eddington accretion.

+In this respect, our mechanism is more closely related to the thermal-mountain scenario discussed by \cite{Osborne:2019iph, Hutchins:2022chj}, in which the magnetic field acts primarily by inducing temperature non-axisymmetry through anisotropic thermal conductivity, rather than by directly deforming the star.
+The approximately linear scaling adopted here therefore reflects a thermally mediated deformation mechanism, $\epsilon \simeq B$, within the perturbative regime explored by our calculations.
+The above scaling is derived under physical conditions characteristic of ULX pulsars, namely high accretion luminosities $L_{\rm X} \gtrsim 10^{39} \,\rm erg \,s^{-1}$ and magnetic fields $B \sim 10^{11}$ -- $10^{13} \,\rm G$.
+In systems with significantly lower magnetic fields and accretion luminosities, such as typical LMXBs, magnetic confinement of the accretion flow and the associated anisotropic thermal transport are expected to be weaker, leading to smaller temperature asymmetries and therefore smaller stellar deformations.

 Unfortunately, we find that the expected GW strain amplitudes $h_{0}$ from these sources lie below the sensitivity of LIGO's O5 run \citep{KAGRA:2013rdx} for a 2-yr coherent integration \citep{Watts:2008qw}, and are far below the detection capabilities of ET and CE.
 This non-detectability arises primarily from two factors.
 First, except for Swift J0243.6$+$6124, all detected ULXPs are extragalactic, leading to substantial GW signal attenuation due to their large distances.
 Second, the spin frequencies of these ULXPs are insufficiently high to place the resulting GW signals within the peak sensitivity range of current and next-generation detectors.